Askja: Early Holocene

-The outer caldera of Askja, representing a prehistoric eruption, is about 50 km², and there is evidence of other later caldera-forming events within it.
-The main crater floor lies at about 1,100 m.
+Summary

+Activity

 In June 2010, Volcano expert Hazel Rymer said seismic activity was increasing at Askja.
 The increased earthquake activity was located to the northeast of the central volcano, in the direction of Herðubreið.
 It was ruled out that any activity from Eyjafjallajökull was responsible for the increase in activity at Askja.
 The news came as scientists continue to watch Katla.
 In early April 2012 it was noted that the lake in the caldera was totally clear of ice, which usually does not happen until in June or July in a normal year.
 It was believed that increased geothermal activity in the volcano is heating the lake.
 Travel in the area was restricted until further research could be carried out.

 In early September 2021, GPS and Satellite data showed that an inflation at the rate of five cm per month, most likely attributed to magma intrusion, of the caldera had started in August.
-An Article published on September 9th from the Icelandic Meteorological Office(IMO) stated the Aviation Color Code was upgraded from "Green" to "Yellow" due to the changes.
+An Article published on September 9 from the Icelandic Meteorological Office(IMO) stated the Aviation Color Code was upgraded from "Green" to "Yellow" due to the changes.
 The Article also says, "Next week IMO and the Institute of Earth Sciences (UÍ) will potentiate the monitoring network around Askja to allow a better coverage and surveillance of the volcano."
+On 9 November 2022 deformation data showed continuing magma accumulation at depth, with accumulated uplift of 40 cm since August 2021.